 - Breath actuated inhalers (BAIs) - These also deposit the medication in a spray form, but unlike the MDIs, they automatically release when you breathe in.
 An example would be an Easi-breathe inhaler.

 - Dry powder inhalers (DPIs) - These inhalers deliver the medication in powder form as opposed to a spray.
 An Accuhaler is a common example.

 You should always carry your reliever inhaler with you as you cannot predict when you may start to develop symptoms.
 The reliever should be taken immediately when symptoms begin.
 You must also ensure the inhaler you are using is in date and that you have plenty of medication left.
 Some inhalers will indicate on the side how much is remaining.
 For more information on how to get the best from your reliever inhaler, take a look at the information on Asthma UK.

-Preventer inhalers are used every day, regardless of if you are experiencing current symptoms to reduce the inflammation in your airways.
+Preventer inhalers are used every day, regardless of whether you are experiencing current symptoms, to reduce the inflammation in your airways.
 This is to try and prevent symptoms from occurring.

 How do they work?